-- 4. From the File menu, select Open data file. - Browse to the folder where the Trimble files were saved.
-I:\200X_Projects\OPR_XXXX_FA_0X \Surveys\H#####\CARIS\Preprocess\Trimble_GPs\Export\TRX_DDD - 6.
-Open the desired .shp file. - 7.
-From the File menu, select Process file(s) and open the shape file used in Step 6.
-This seems redundant, but insures proper processing. - 8.
+- 6. Open the desired .shp file.
+Check to make sure that the parser template is correct and that fields in the Import window are being filled properly.
+This insures proper processing. - 7.
+From the File menu, select Process file(s) and open the shape file used in Step 6. - 8.
 When importing DPs, Pydro will ask for an associated CARIS project.
 Point to the H##### folder within the HDCS Data folder for the project.
 When the PSS is saved, a new line will be written to the HDCS folder. - 9.
 Repeat Steps 6 & 7 for all new .shp files. - 10.
 Fill in the Pydro Feature Log for each file inserted.
-The template is located at R:\Utilities\II_Forms_Lists_and_Templates\2_Acquisition and Processing\Shoreline. - Save a copy of the log in Descriptive_Report > Separates > 1_Logs > Detached Positions. - 12.
+The template is located in: R:\Utilities\II_Forms_Lists_and_Templates\2_Acquisition and Processing\Shoreline. - 11.
+A copy of the file, named H######Pydro_Feature_Log.xls should be saved in: H:\OPR-XXXX-FA\Surveys\H#####\Descriptive_Report\Separates_Logs\Detached_Positions - 12.
 When all features have been imported, close the Import window and save the PSS.
 The field unit used to acquire the DP's should appear as a vessel in the associated HIPS project HDCS folder.

-1.1.2 Create Parser Templates
+1.2 Create Parser Templates

-If there are feature types to be inserted which to dnot have templates created, it is possible to create one.
+If there are feature types to be inserted which to do not have an existing parser template, it is possible to create one.
 If a template already exists, skip this step.

 - 1. From the Pydro Data menu, select Insert > Generic GPs/DPs. - 2.
-In the pop-up window, go the the File menu and select Open. - 3.
-Browse to the shapefile of the feature to be inserted and click Open. - 4.
+In the pop up window, go the the File menu and select Open. - 3.
+Browse to the shape file of the feature to be inserted and click Open. - 4.
 On the left side of the Import window, check the boxes of all rows to be populated. - 5.
 On the right side of the Import window, use the drop down menus to fill in the attribute to be associated with each Data Type. - 6.
 Once the attribute is set, the Field Delimiter and Field Num columns will automatically be filled with the appropriate values. - 7.
 The Field Num column can also be filled in manually, which is desireable when two separate data dictionary attributes (e.g. RECDAT and Time) must be used to fill in the Pydro Data Type (e.g. Time). - 8.
 Use the window at the bottom of the Import window that lists all attributes to find the desired entries. - 9.
 Determine the filed numbers of the desired attributes, counting the blank before the first semicolon as one. - 10.
 Check the S-57 Data box at the bottom of the window and choose the appropriate acronym for the features from the drop down menu. - 11.
 Check the Point, Lines, Polygons box. - 12.
 Check the appropriate box to Insert as: GPs, DPs, Chart GPs, or Checkpoints.

-Start at line 1 ☐ Treat multiple delimeters as one O GPs ⊙ DPs C Chart GPs O Checkpoints Retain complete r ecordset information for ADO data (MS Ex cel .xls, dBASE .c lbf, MS Access .mdb) ▼ S-57 Data> Ins ert named field S-57 attribute acronym data a into object class : PONTON (P ontoon) ▼ Point, Lines, Polyg gons> When possible, create item point(s) as per named f ield geometry (G ieomType/GeomXYli st)
+Start at line 1 Treat multiple delimeters as one O GPs ⊙ DPs C Chart GPs O Checkpoints ☐ Retain complete recordset information for ADO data (MS Excel .xls, dBASE .dbf, MS Access .mdb) S-57 Data> Insert named field S-57 attribute acronym data into object class: PONTON (Pontoon) Point, Lines, Polygons> When possible, create item point(s) as per named field geometry (GeomType/GeomXYlist)